fallen-rve/og_s/README.md

 npm install && bower install
 ```

-You are now ready to use wd_s!
+You are now ready to use og_s!

 # How to use Grunt